redhat-cop/infra-ansible/roles/config-pxe/README.md

 Dependencies
 ------------
-There are no strict dependencies for this role beyond ansible and docker.
+There are no strict dependencies for this role beyond ansible.

 Example Playbooks
 ----------------